 The Clown That Takes the Bow

-So, from this brief excursion into true nature, a cursory examination of who you really are, you may have uncovered something both surprising and perhaps alarming.
+So, from this simple thought experiment, a brief but important enquiry into who you really are, you may have uncovered something both surprising and perhaps alarming.

 ‘You’ are not who you believed yourself to be.